as9934/Clip-Searcher/README.md

 ## Disclosure

-The original code for this project was written by Ari Sen. It was subsequently refactored by Claude Opus 4.5 (Anthropic) in January 2026 to use modern Python packaging with `uv`, reorganize the code into modular Jupyter notebooks, and replace browser-based scraping with the simpler DuckDuckGo search API.
+The original code for this project was written by Ari Sen. It was subsequently refactored by Claude Opus 4.5 (Anthropic) in January 2026 to use modern Python packaging with `uv`, reorganize the code into modular Jupyter notebooks and replace browser-based scraping with the simpler DuckDuckGo search API.

-This README was written by Claude Opus 4.5.
+This README was also mostly written by Claude Opus 4.5.